 16 DAYS ●

-As two of the most fascinating, diverse and colourful provinces in China, Yunnan and Sichuan are a cornucopia of wonders, from the lofty peaks of Jade Dragon Snow Mountain to the colourful calcite pools of Huanglong, to the lovable nature of the Giant Panda.
+As two of the most fascinating, diverse and colourful provinces in China, Yunnan and Sichuan are a cornucopia of wonders, from the lofty peaks of Jade Dragon Snow Mountain to the stunning natural scenery of Wulong, to the lovable nature of the Giant Panda.

 Admire panoramic views around Jade Dragon Snow Mountain

 See the awe inspiring Leshan Buddha, the largest pre-modern sculpture in the world

 Come face to face with these lovable creatures at Chengdu's famous Panda Conservation Centre

 Fly overnight to Kunming.
 Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.